rhythm239/brick-breaker/README.md

-break breaker is a simple and popular game tech stack : java swing and java awt
+break breaker is a simple and popular game. tech stack : java swing and java awt